 - to help maintain stable blood sugar levels overnight

-- to help prevent being hungry in the night
+- to help prevent being hungry at the night

 So does it always work to stabilize his sugars overnight?